The following are highlights and selected provisions of relevance to the nonprofit sector, as passed by the U.S. Senate on March 6, 2021.

 Extension and Increase in Relief for Governmental Entities and Nonprofit Organizations

-Extends both the Federal Pandemic Unemployment Compensation (FPUC) program and Pandemic Emergency Unemployment Compensation (PEUC) through August 29, 2021.
-Increases the FPUC amount from $300 to $400 for weeks ending after March 14.
-Increases the number of weeks of benefits an individual worker may receive in the PEUC program from 24 to 48.
+Extends both the Federal Pandemic Unemployment Compensation (FPUC) program and Pandemic Emergency Unemployment Compensation (PEUC) through September 6, 2021.
+Eliminates a House-passed increase of the FPUC amount, which will remain at $300.
+Increases the number of weeks of benefits an individual worker may receive in the PEUC program from 24 to 53.

 Tax Credits for Organizations